MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/azure-site-recovery.md

 ## Step 4: Create recovery plans

-**Recovery Plan** is a feature in ASR that lets you failover and recover an entire application comprising a collection of VMs.
-While it is possible to recover protected VMs individually, by adding the VMs of an application to a recovery plan, you can fail over the entire application through the recovery plan.
+**Recovery Plan** is a feature in Azure Site Recovery that lets you fail over and recover an entire application's collection of VMs.
+It's possible to recover protected VMs individually.
+But a better way is to add the VMs of an application to your recovery plan.
+You can then fail over the entire application through the recovery plan.
 You can also use the test failover feature of Recovery Plan to test the recovery of the application.

-Recovery Plan lets you group VMs, sequence the order in which they should be brought up during a failover, and automate additional steps as part of the recovery process.
+Recovery Plan lets you group VMs, sequence the order in which they should start during a failover, and automate additional steps as part of the recovery process.
 After you've protected your VMs, you can go to the Azure Site Recovery vault in the Azure portal to create recovery plans for them.
 To learn more, see [Create and customize recovery plans](https://docs.microsoft.com/azure/site-recovery/site-recovery-create-recovery-plans).

 ## Monitor replicated VMs in Azure

-To verify no failures in the server registration processs, go to the **Azure portal**, click **All resources**, click **Recovery Services Vault** (the one you specified in the first task, Step 6) click **Jobs**, and then click **Site Recovery Jobs**.
+To verify no failures in the server registration process, go to the **Azure portal**, click **All resources**, click **Recovery Services Vault**, click **Jobs**, and then click **Site Recovery Jobs**.
+The **Recovery Services Vault** name is the one that you specified in Step 6 of the first task in this article.

 To monitor VM replication, go to the **Recovery Services Vault**, and then **Replicated Items**.